icl-mq/weak-supervision/README.md

 # Weak Supervision

 [Description](#description)

-This repository contains companion code for the paper "".
+This repository contains companion code for the paper "**Deploying Data-Driven Applications in Smart Buildings: Metadata Mapping Using
+Weak Supervision**".
 If you use these codes in your research, we would appreciate if you cite the following paper:

+> David Waterworth, Subbu Sethuvenkatraman and Quan Z. Sheng (2022), "Deploying Data-Driven Applications in Smart Buildings: Metadata Mapping Using Weak Supervision", Preprint.

 [Requirements](#requirements)